thillRobot/votenet/doc/README.md

 # things to do

  - clean up generate datset code

+ - improve documentation, this README

  - get data ready for IDETC2025